 Vitamin E, Iron and Vitamin B12.
 Adding seeds, nuts and green leafy vegetables will also help with hair maintenance.

-SKALPTEC SERVICES FOR HAIR LOSS
+SKALPTEC SERVICES FOR RECEDING HAIRLINES AND HAIR LOSS

 Have you thought about a career in SMP?
 You can succeed!
 Whatever you need, we’ll help you to find your way and we’ll help you to build your business and personal reputation with an already reputable world class well known SMP brand.
 With the right support and mentorship.
 Read More About Skalptec Partnerships.